migflow-project/Stream/README.md

 # Configure the project
 cmake .. [additional config options]
+# e.g. : cmake .. -DCMAKE_BUILD_TYPE=Release -DENABLE_TESTS=ON -DENABLE_CUDA=ON

-# Compile the code
+# Compile the code.
+NOTE : -j is strongly recommended when compiling for GPU
+# as it is much slower than classical CPU compilation
-make
+make -j
 ```

 ### Configuration options :